fluencelabs/docs/docs/build-mvm/glossary.md

 ### Fluence JS Client

-A JS library that enables full-fledged, bi-direction interactions between JS applications (both node.js and browser-based, Electron.js is also an option) and [Fluence Network](#fluence-network).
+A JS library that enables full-fledged, bi-directional interactions between JS applications (both node.js and browser-based, Electron.js is also an option) and [Fluence Network](#fluence-network).

 Fluence JS [Client](#client-peer) is embedded into [Fluence CLI](#fluence-cli).